Skip to content

 /bin/rm: Argument list too long.

-Ever seen this error in Linux when you have too many files in a directory and you are unable to delete them with a simple rm -rf *?
-I have run into this problem a number of times.
-After doing a bit of research online I came across a neat solution to work around this issue.
+I’ve run into this problem a number of times and after doing quite a bit of research online I came across a neat solution to work around this issue.

 find . -name 'spam-*' | xargs rm

-In the above instance the command will forcefully delete all files in the current directory that begin with spam-.
+In the example above the command will forcefully delete all files in the current directory that begin with spam-.
 You can replace the spam-* with anything you like.
-You can also replace it with just a * if you want to remove all files in the folder.
+You can also replace it with just a single * (asterisk) if you want to remove all of the files in the folder.

 find . -name '*' | xargs rm